-Design and provide pr oper animal nutrition to achieve desired outcomes for performance, development, reproduction and/or economic production.
-Topic 3.6 Analyze th ne nutritional needs of animals.
-Student Competencies 3.6.1 Identify essential nutrients required for animal health and analyze each nutrient's role in growth and performance.
-3.6.2 Differentiate between nutritional needs of animals based on growth stages, anatomy, and/or production systems (e.g., maintenance, gestation, work, growth, etc.).
-3.6.3 Develop a nutritionally balanced ration for an animal based on its production stage.
-Topic 3.7 Analyze fe eed rations and assess if they meet the nutritional needs of animals.
-Student Competencies 3.7.1 Compare and contrast common types of feedstuffs and their general quality and condition.
-3.7.2 Summarize the purpose, impact, and mode of action of feed additives and growth promotants in animal production.
-3.7.3 Evaluate the adequacy of feed rations using data from the analysis of feedstuffs, animal requirements, and performance.
-3.7.4 Compare and contrast methods that utilize feed additives and growth promotants with natural production practices.
-3.7.5 Select appropriate feedstuffs for animals based on a variety of factors (e.g., economics, digestive system, and nutritional needs, etc.).
+Topic 3.6 Analyze t economic production. he nutritional needs of animals.
+111111920 Student Competencies 3.6.1 Identify essential nutrients required for animal health and analyze each nutrient's role in growth and performance Differentiate between nutritional needs of animals based on growth stages, anatomy, and/or production systems 3.6.2 (e.g., maintenance, gestation, work, growth, etc.).
+3.6.3 Develop a nutritionally balanced ration for an animal based on its production stage. Горіс 3.7 Analyze f eed rations and assess if they meet the nutritional needs of animals. - - V Student Competencies 3.7.1 Compare and contrast common types of feedstuffs and their general quality and condition.
+3.7.2 Summarize the purpose, impact, and mode of action of feed additives and growth promotants in animal production 3.7.3 Evaluate the adequacy of feed rations using data from the analysis of feedstuffs, animal requirements, and performance.
+3.7.4 Compare and contrast methods that utilize feed additives and growth promotants with natural production practice 3.7.5 Select appropriate feedstuffs for animals based on a variety of factors (e.g., economics, digestive system, and 5.7.5 nutritional needs, etc.).
 3.7.6 Recommend whether or not to use feed additives and growth promotants using scientific evidence, production system needs, goals, and industry standards.
-Topic 3.8 Utilize too ls, equipment, techniques, and technology to make animal nutrition decisions.
+Topic 3.8 Utilize too ols, equipment, techniques, and technology to make animal nutrition decisions.
 Student Competencies 3.8.1 Identify the tools, equipment, techniques, and technology used to meet animal nutrition needs and ensure an abundant, safe, and quality food supply.
 3.8.2 Summarize the meaning of various components of feed labels and feeding directions.
 3.8.3 Utilize tools, equipment, techniques, and technology to perform animal nutrition tasks.
 3.8.4 Apply information from a feed label and feeding directions to feed animals.
-3.8.5 Evaluate the use of specific tools, equipment, techniques, and technology used to perform animal nutrition tasks.
-3.8.6 Evaluate the potential impacts, positive and negative, of compliance and/or noncompliance with a feed label and feeding directions.
-Apply princi iples of anin nal reproduction to achieve desired outcomes for performance, development and/or economic production.
-Topic 3.9 nimals for breeding readiness and soundness.
+3.8.5 Evaluate the use of specific tools, equipment, techniques, and technology used to perform animal nutrition tasks 3.8.6 Evaluate the potential impacts, positive and negative, of compliance and/or noncompliance with a feed label and feeding directions. mal reproduction to achieve desired outcomes for performance, development and/or economic production Topic 3.9 Evaluate animals for breeding readiness and soundness.
 Student Competencies 3.9.1 Identify the male and female reproductive organs of the major animal species.
 3.9.2 Identify how age, size, life cycle, maturity level, and health status affect the reproductive efficiency of male and female animals.
 3.9.3 Summarize the importance of efficient and economic reproduction in animals.
 3.9.4 Analyze the functions of major organs in the male and female reproductive systems.